What is HIV and AIDS?

 Is HIV and AIDS an occupational concern?

-"Standard Precautions" are recommended to prevent the spread of HIV in the workplace.
-Standard Precautions are based on the principle that all blood, body fluids, secretions, and excretions except sweat, non-intact skin, and mucous membranes, unless they contain visible blood, may contain transmissible infectious agents.
-Standard Precautions involve using protective clothing such as gloves, gowns or aprons, masks and protective eye wear when dealing with people's blood and other blood-contaminated body fluids such as semen and vaginal secretions.
+Routine Practices are recommended to prevent the spread of HIV in the workplace.
+Routine practices are based on the principle that all blood, body fluids, secretions, and excretions except sweat, non-intact skin, and mucous membranes, unless they contain visible blood, may contain transmissible infectious agents.
+Steps involve using protective clothing such as gloves, gowns or aprons, masks and protective eye wear when dealing with people's blood and other blood-contaminated body fluids such as semen and vaginal secretions.
 They also do not apply to saliva except in dentistry where saliva is likely to be contaminated with blood.
-Standard precautions are sometimes referred to as Routine Practices.

 Hand washing after contact with blood, blood-contaminated body fluids and soiled items is also recommended to reduce the risk of infection.